 - Reduced schedule FMLA leave: An employee needs to reduce the amount of hours they work per day or per week, often to care for a family member or to reduce stress.

 Employees returning from FMLA leave (as approved) under these statues and who have completed all required documentation will be reinstated to their same position or to an equivalent position with equal benefits, pay, and other terms and conditions of employment.
 Employees should submit an FMLA Request Form to HR (30) days in advance of leave.
 See FMLA Policy for more information.

 Per Washington State Family Leave Act (FLA) an employee may take an additional (6) weeks of leave after the birth of the baby beyond FMLA.
 Employees must give this request to Human Resources at least three months prior to the first day of the leave.

 Northwest University offers bereavement leave to benefit-eligible staff members who have experienced the death of a close family member.
 This leave is separate from personal leave.
-The employee’s supervisor authorizes the use of bereavement leave and will submit the Bereavement Leave Request form to HR.
+The employee’s supervisor authorizes the use of bereavement leave and will submit the Bereavement Leave Request Form form to HR.

 Shared Leave Program

 All eligible employees will be allowed to donate personal leave time from their unused balance to a leave fund to assist their co-workers who may have a family emergency or a personal crisis that requires them to have additional time off in excess of their available paid personal leave balance.
 Requests for donations of paid leave must be approved by the employee’s immediate Supervisor, Dean/Vice President and Human Resources.